Brooks Type Results for Conflict-Free Colorings and {a, b}-factors in graphs: Background and previous results

 Besides these geometrically induced hypergraphs other classes of hypergraphs were considered.
 Pach and Tardos~\cite{GeneralConflictFree} considered the so called \emph{conflict-free chromatic parameter} of a graph~$G$ defined as the conflict-free chromatic number of the hypergraph on the same vertex set $V(G)$ and hyperedges consisting of vertex neighborhoods in the graph.
 Initially this and lots of related questions were studied by Cheilaris~\cite{Cheilaris_PhD}.
 Recently Glebov, Szab{\'o} and Tardos~\cite{Glebov_ConflictFreeRandom} showed upper and lower bounds on this parameter for random graphs in terms of the domination number.
 In addition, conflict-free colorings of hypergraphs whose hyperedges correspond to simple paths of a given graph were considered ~\cite{UniqueMaxVSConflictFree, CheilarisToth_UMPath}.
 A variant of conflict-free colorings using integral colors and each hyperedge containing a vertex whose color is larger than the color of every other vertex in this edge is called a Unique-Maximum coloring or a vertex ranking, see \cite{EdgeRankingIntro, Bodlander_Rankings, EdgeRankingLinear}.

 Research on general hypergraphs was started by Pach and Tardos~\cite{GeneralConflictFree}.
 They gave several upper bounds on~$\chicf$ in terms of different parameters.
-For example~$\chicf \in O(t\cdot D^{\frac{1}{t}}\cdot \log(D))$ if every edge has size at least~$2t-1$ and~$D$ is the maximum edge degree.
-More bounds are due to Kostochka, Kumbhat and \L{}uczak~\cite{CFFewEdges}. \begin{theorem} [\cite{CFFewEdges}] If $D$ is the maximum edge degree of $\HH$, $D$ is sufficiently large and $D\leq 2^{r/2}$ then $\chicf(\HH) \leq 120 \ln D$. \end{theorem}
+The degree of an edge $E$ in a hypergraph $\HH$ is the number of edges intersecting $E$, and the \emph{maximum edge-degree} $D(\HH)$ is the maximum of the degrees of edges in $\HH$.
+For example Pach and Tardos prove~$\chicf \in O(t\cdot D^{\frac{1}{t}}\cdot \ln(D))$ if every edge has size at least~$2t-1$.
+More bounds are due to Kostochka, Kumbhat and \L{}uczak~\cite{CFFewEdges}. \begin{theorem} [\cite{CFFewEdges}] If $D$ is the maximum edge-degree of an $r$-uniform hypergraph $\HH$, $D$ is sufficiently large and $D\leq 2^{r/2}$, then $\chicf(\HH) \leq 120 \ln D$. \end{theorem}

 Pach and Tardos described a greedy algorithm to find a conflict free coloring with at most~$\Delta+1$ colors.
 We present an alternative proof based on so called \emph{strongly independent} sets of vertices, where a set~$S$ is strongly independent if each edge contains at most one vertex from~$S$.